thelaycon/webkage/README.md

 ## Routing

-In Webkage, routes must be registered using the ```add_path``` method of the application instance.
-It accepts two compulsory arguments; the path and view function.
+In Webkage, routes are registered using the `add_path` method of the application instance.
+Routes are associated with view functions.

 ```